Last updated: 4/3/2021

 In these cases, the movement is not gradually subverted away from the proletarian perspective, it either interests the proletariat or it does not.
 Irrespective of that, we continue to struggle according to our personal conflicts with capital and the perspective and tools offered to us by our socially-determined role.
 Once we put aside the act of white-knighting the little guy and actually become honest with our relationship to capital, does the movement actually begin to mean anything to non-ideologues.

 The ones who were successful in piquing the interest of the proletariat in 1968 weren't the electoralist PCF or the invariant ICC, it was the artists and students whose agitation was based on how they found capitalism boring.
 It sounds rather petty in discourse dominated by proletarian virtue-signaling, but it was the self-awareness which ended up being the most in touch with the situation.
+Capitalism is boring, and that's the truth people run up against in their everyday life.
+It's the truth which resonates with them.

 Leaving the question of praxis so incredibly relative and open-ended would've been impossible previously, but it's the reality we find ourselves now in a society increasingly characterized by unity-in-separation.
 Collective struggles, whether proletarian or not, have the potential to develop a public space in which our day-to-day experiences serve as a common ground in an atomized world.
 The question of class was not what needed fixing, but rather instead the question of how we relate to it.